KannonZenetism/zenetism-field-physics/the-zenetist-canon/corpus-infrastructure/zenetist-analytic-vocabulary-and-accessibility-framework.md

 ### 6.7 Structural Neuroscience Module — Initial Seating

-Gathered from the ten live Structural Neuroscience volumes (SN02–SN11) per §6.4, with `structural-neuroscience-glyph-charts.md` as the first-pass index and `metaphysics-symbol-key.md` and `field-physics-glyph-charts.md` as the registries to which every other chart defers.
+Gathered from the ten live Structural Neuroscience volumes (SN02–SN11) per §6.4, with `structural-neuroscience-glyph-charts.md` as the first-pass index; where the SN chart and `metaphysics-symbol-key.md` or `field-physics-glyph-charts.md` differ on a glyph or a registered name, the two registries carry the recorded standing per §6.4.
 Standing is assigned per §5 before any descriptor; the translated class is small, and a descriptor written here for the first time is identified as **proposed** and is not adopted by appearing.
 One concept per lookup entry; where a shared concept is defined at §6.1, §6.2, §6.5, or §6.6, the entry here records the Structural Neuroscience application and scope and points at the definition rather than writing it twice.
 Coverage at this seating is **initial population**: the volumes were read for these entries, and the module does not certify itself exhaustive.

 **Canonical names carried into Structural Neuroscience.** Aion, Khaon, Zenon, Theon (the First Centropic Hypostasis), Nekron (the First Inverse Hypostasis), Kaion, and the sixteen layer-seated proper names — Morgis, Sophis, Archeus, Noeüs, Anthra, Nousa, Soma, Biosa and their inverse pairs Psychea, Nyxea, Fractus, Mortus, Echthros, Skotos, Malara, Mania — take their entries at §6.1 and §6.2; the module adds nothing to them. **Soul / Mind terminology** stands per §13.3 and is the series' articulation from L₄ / IL₄ through L₁ / IL₁; L₅ / IL₅ is pre-Soul, and L₀ is the bifurcal root-register.